lilab-bcb/cumulus/docs/examples/example_hashing_citeseq.rst

    Now run the following command in the same directory on your local machine::

-   	alto fc_run -m cumulus/cellranger_workflow -w ws-lab/ws-01 --bucket-folder my-dir -i cellranger_input.json -o cellranger_input_updated.json
+   	alto run -m cumulus/cellranger_workflow -w ws-lab/ws-01 --bucket-folder my-dir -i cellranger_input.json -o cellranger_input_updated.json

    Notice that if the execution failed, you could rerun the execution by setting ``cellranger_input_updated.json`` for ``-i`` option to use the sample sheet already uploaded to Google bucket.
 Similarly below.